Kristen Barry, Ph.D., CTT

 Chris Barry, CTT

-Chris has been working in the Healthcare IT industry for the past 20 years, helping to implement and support electronic health record systems for various types of medical practices and hospitals throughout the U.S. After Kristen's battle with cancer, he too changed his outlook regarding his health and wellness and became interested in a more holistic lifestyle.
-Chris helps with the business, marketing, and technological aspects of the business and he also became a certified Clinical Thermography Technician (CTT) through the International Academy of Clinical Thermography in 2017 (www.iact-org.org).
+Chris has been working in the Healthcare IT industry for the past 25 years, helping to implement and support electronic health record systems for various types of medical practices and hospitals throughout the U.S. After Kristen's battle with cancer, he too changed his outlook regarding his health and wellness and became interested in a more holistic lifestyle.
+Chris helps with the business, marketing, and technological aspects of the business.